Characters of Final Fantasy IV and The After Years: Anna

 Anna (アンナ) is the daughter of Tellah and is engaged to Prince Edward of Damcyan.
 After the death of Anna's mother, Tellah became overly protective of Anna, in the hopes of never losing her.
 When he learns of Anna's elopement with Edward, Tellah becomes furious and sets out after her.
 In Baron's raid on Damcyan, Anna is killed saving Edward's life.
 Edward later meets Anna's spirit in Kaipo, where she assuages his fears.

-She is voiced by Hitomi Akino in Japanese and Zarah Little in English.

 Elder of Mysidia

 The Elder of Mysidia is the trainer of Palom, Porom, and the other mages of the town.
 A friend of Tellah, the Elder orders Palom and Porom to spy on Cecil when he heads to Mt.
 Ordeals.
 When Cecil becomes a paladin, the Elder realizes he is trustworthy, and becomes his ally.
 Later, the Elder, along with Palom and Porom, directs the prayers of the world to Cecil before the final battle against Zeromus.

 In The After Years, the Elder offers much advice to Porom before she leaves to join the fight for the Blue Planet.